JarryShaw/MacDaily/README.md

 &emsp; Besides, in section `[Daemon]`, you can decide which command is scheduled and when to run such command, with the format of `HH:MM[-CMD]`.

-&emsp; Please __NOTE__ that, the `CMD` is optional, which will be `any` when omits.
+&emsp; The `CMD` is optional, which will be `any` if omits.
 And you may setup which command(s) will be registered as daemons and run with schedule through six booleans above.
 These boolean values help `jsdaily` indicate which is to be launched when commands in `schedule` omit.
 That is to say, when `command` omits in `schedule`, `jsdaily` will register all commands that set `true` in the above boolean values.

 &nbsp;